TheSeamau5/swipe-pages/README.md

 - [x] Include sane defaults for hardware acceleration (translateZ hack in the right places)
 - [ ] Make a nicer demo with more features to better explain the element
 - [ ] Add option to reverse direction for rtl languages
+- [ ] Do some more rigorous testing to ensure stability!!!

 ## Installation